Monday, September 24, 2007

 The PreProcHeaders event is triggered by IIS when the HTTP headers have arrived (IIS reads TCP/IP packets until it sees a double CRLF), and allows an ISAPI Filter to view, change or remove headers.
 As such, this is an excellent opportunity for an ISAPI to trace the incoming request headers.

-server variables which IIS makes available containing much more useful information.
+During this event, we not only have access to all request headers sent, but we also have access to the server variables which IIS makes available containing much more useful information.
 ALL_RAW is one of them, with all headers sent in the request.

 I think its time we give it a try then: